SirviTusharChoudhary/Arca/README.md

 Managing tasks and teams in modern software projects is fragmented.
 Teams resort to a patchwork of spreadsheets, chat threads, and heavyweight tools — creating noise instead of clarity.

-**Arca** solves this by providing a single, focused workspace where project admins can create projects, assign tasks with priorities and deadlines, track team workload, and monitor progress in real time — all with a fluid, animated interface that doesn't feel like work to use.
+**Arca** solves this by providing a single, focused workspace where project admins can create projects, assign tasks with priorities and deadlines, track team workload, manage meetings, and monitor progress in real time — all with a fluid, animated interface that doesn't feel like work to use.

 ---